Website icon Xpert.Digital

 • BT, EE, Vodafone, Sky Mobile

-The result is today's market structure: AWS generates $124 billion in annual revenue and is growing at 17 percent.
-Microsoft Azure is growing at an even faster rate of 21 percent and generating over $40 billion annually.
-Google Cloud is expanding at a rate of 32 percent.
-The European alternatives—OVHcloud, IONOS, and Scaleway—operate on a completely different scale.
-OVHcloud, the largest European cloud provider, generates approximately €3 billion in revenue—less than three percent of AWS's.
+The result is today's market structure: AWS generates $124 billion in annual revenue and is growing at 17 percent, Microsoft Azure is growing even faster at 21 percent and generates over $40 billion annually, and Google Cloud is expanding at 32 percent.
+The European alternatives – OVHcloud, IONOS, and Scaleway – operate on a completely different scale.
+OVHcloud, the largest European cloud provider, generates approximately three billion euros in revenue – less than three percent of AWS.

 China pursued a fundamentally different path.
 The government recognized the strategic importance of cloud infrastructure early on and specifically promoted domestic champions.
 Alibaba Cloud, which emerged from the e-commerce giant Alibaba, dominates the Chinese market with 35.8 percent.
 Huawei Cloud, Tencent Cloud, and Baidu Cloud share further market shares.
-American hyperscalers are effectively excluded in China – partly due to technical barriers, partly due to regulatory hurdles, and partly due to political pressure.
+American hyperscalers are effectively excluded in China—partly due to technical barriers, partly due to regulatory hurdles, and partly due to political pressure.
 The result is a largely self-sufficient digital ecosystem.

 The ecosystem of dependency: actors, mechanisms and economic drivers of cloud concentration

-The dominance of American hyperscalers is the product of several reinforcing market mechanisms that systematically hamper any attempt to catch up.
+The dominance of American hyperscalers is the product of several reinforcing market mechanisms that systematically hinder any attempt to catch up.
 At the heart of this is the phenomenon of vendor lock-in – the technological and economic imprisonment of customers in proprietary systems.

-Our EU and Germany expertise in business development, sales and marketing
+Our EU and German expertise in business development, sales and marketing

-Industry focus: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry
+Industry focus areas: B2B, digitalization (from AI to XR), mechanical engineering, logistics, renewable energies and industry

-More about it here:
+More information here:

-A topic hub with insights and expertise:
+A thematic hub offering insights and expertise:

-• Knowledge platform on the global and regional economy, innovation and industry-specific trends
+• Knowledge platform covering global and regional economies, innovation and industry-specific trends

-• Collection of analyses, impulses and background information from our focus areas
+• A collection of analyses, insights, and background information from our key areas of focus

 • A place for expertise and information on current developments in business and technology

-• Topic hub for companies that want to learn about markets, digitalization and industry innovations
+• A hub for companies seeking information on markets, digitalization, and industry innovations

 The dark side of the cloud: Systemic risks that no one can ignore